 - Second, you may choose to have your child’s IEP managed by the special education teacher at Mat-Su Central School.
 This option gives you more responsibility and flexibility for helping with IEP management.
 With this option, you will be meeting with the school personnel for consultation a minimum of once a month.

 Project Childfind is a screening program for children birth to five years old to identify any educational or physical needs that must be addressed to enable the child to fully benefit from an educational program.
 The screening is offered by the Mat-Su School District and is free of charge.

 By Appointment Only – Call the Childfind Appointment Hotline at 761-4049.

 - Central Administration Building – Palmer: 501 N. Gulkana – Behind Swanson Elementary School

 - CCS Early Learning, Meadow Lakes Center, Mile 49 Parks Highway

-Educational Apps for devices like the iPad or Chromebook are excellent ways for students to engage and learn new content in a digitized manner.
-Here are a few reccommendations from teachers and parents:
+These websites are an excellent way for students to engage and build their skills.
+Here are a few recommendations from teachers and parents: